 Age Range: Grade 1-8

 If you have a budding rock, pop or uh, chamber music star in your house, this camp is for them.
 It offers a variety of music-related programs including rock band, musical theatre and sports jam, which combines physical activities with rocking out.
 There’s even a camp that involves storytelling, dance, crafts and more.
 Most offer extended care available for an extra charge.

 Ripley’s Aquarium Summer Camp | ripleyaquariums.com

 Uh, can adults sign up for this camp because getting daily, backstage access to the sharks, rays and other fascinating animals that call Ripley’s home sounds amazing.
 But it’s not all about the fish; participants will also make crafts, do science experiments and get daily outdoors time.
-The weekly price for annual cardholders is $260 a week, with an additional fee for extended care.
+The weekly price is discounted for annual cardholders, with an additional fee for extended care.

 Age Range: 5-13

 Summer Art Camp – Art Gallery of Ontario | ago.ca

 Artistically inclined kids will love the various programs offered by the AGO.
 Themes include colours, animal architecture and animation and yes, all camps include the opportunity to make and bring home some very special projects.
 A wide range of camps and workshops are available.